THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Obadiah saw the vision of the Kingdom of God, and the revealing of the sons of God:

-But upon mount Zion shall be deliverance, and there shall be holiness; and the house of Jacob shall possess their possessions.
-And the house of Jacob shall be a fire, and the house of Joseph a flame, and the house of Esau for stubble, and they shall kindle in them, and devour them; and there shall not be any remaining of the house of Esau; for the Lord hath spoken it.
+The house of Jacob shall be a fire, and the house of Joseph a flame; but the house of Esau shall be stubble; they shall kindle them and devour them, and no survivor shall remain of the house of Esau,” For the LORD has spoken.
 (Obadiah 1:17,18)

 Micah portrayed the revealing of the sons of God: